There was a time when yoga was viewed as nothing more than a hobby for hippies who’d spent time in India.

 This is thanks to the 55+ million yoga practitioners in the United States alone, and then more than 300 million practitioners worldwide.

-The average yogi (not the bear) during their lifetime on yoga, but only $28,800 of that is spent on classes.
+The average yogi (not the bear) during their lifetime on yoga, but only $28,800 of that is spent on classes and training.

 The remainder is spent on yoga mats, clothing, etc., and this is where the affiliate opportunities are.